 My experience when COVID-19 shut economies down

-- Fear: people scared of how to act.
-They didn’t want to jeopardize their own health and the health of their loved ones.
+- Fear: Worrying about their own health and that of their loved ones

 2020 market versus the 2008 Great Recession

-- Banks froze credit due to having a high default rate in their loan portfolios.
+- Froze credit due to soaring default rates in their loan portfolios

-The below graph from the Bureau of Labor Statistics shows the spike in business closures.
-Around 170,000 small businesses closed between December of 2008 and December of 2010.
+The below graph from the Bureau of Labor Statistics reveals a surge in business closures.
+Roughly 170,000 small businesses closed their doors between December 2008 and December 2010.